Pit bull terrier chews off own leg in fight for survival - NewsBreak

 “This is really the embodiment of animal welfare, everyone working together,” said Julie Castle, chief executive officer for Best Friends Animal Society.
 “From the Saginaw County Animal Care & Control shelter staff, to the donors who helped pay for the trip, to Thelen Subaru for providing a loaner car, everyone came together for Bella.”

-Bella arrived at Best Friends in her usual character, wearing a great big smile and with her tail wagging.Florida police officer rescues monkey, dog in the same day
+Bella arrived at Best Friends in her usual character, wearing a great big smile and with her tail wagging.Report on sex abuse in German diocese faults retired Pope Benedict XVI

 “Ultimately, the best situation for Bella will be to get adopted by a family, but she’s going to love life here at the sanctuary until she gets her forever home,” Castle said.
 “We are grateful we could help and play a small part in Bella’s life journey.
 This is why we do what we do.
 These are the moments that make the tough times all worth it.”